Engineermar/DOcloud-GreenTruck-sample/README.md

 ## Architecture

-This sample shows how to build a simple web application that integrates with IBM DOcloud services:
+This sample shows how to build a simple web application that integrates with IBM DOcplexcloud services:
 * The webserver is written in Java and leverages the IBM Websphere Liberty runtime.
 * The client uses the AngularJS framework to create simple pages and interact with the server using custom REST APIs.
 * The data is stored in a MongoDB JSON datastore.
-* The data and results are streamed back and forth between DOcloud and the MongoDB datastore.
+* The data and results are streamed back and forth between DOcplexcloud and the MongoDB datastore.
-* There is a single DOcloud job running at a time, and a single solution is stored in the database.
+* There is a single DOcplexcloud job running at a time, and a single solution is stored in the database.
 * Websockets are used to update the clients in real time for job submission and solution availability.

 ## Installation